The interplay between weak topologies on topological semilattices

 \section{Separation properties of weak topologies on compact topological semilattices}

 In this section we prove that all separation properties in Diagram~\ref{eq2} are equivalent for compact Hausdorff semitopological semilattices.
 It should be mentioned that each compact Hausdorff semitopological semilattice is a topological semilattice, see \cite{Law74}.
-By Theorem~\ref{t:Law}, we have the following inclusion relations between various weak topologies on a chain-compact Hausdorff topological semilattice $X$ (in the diagram an arrow $\mathcal A\to\mathcal B$ indicates that $\mathcal A\subset\mathcal B$).

-The equivalence of the conditions (1,2,4,6,8,9,12,14) in the following theorem is a well-known result of Lawson \cite{Law69}, see also \cite[VI-3.4]{Bible}.
+The equivalence of the conditions (1,2,4,6,7,9,11) in the following theorem is a well-known result of Lawson \cite{Law69}, see also \cite[VI-3.4]{Bible}.